ekbq/ekbq.github.io/_posts/2017-11-15-Bank Marketing.md

 I then took a look at the dataset in terms of how many successful calls there were (as compared to the unsuccessful ones).

-{% include image.html url="https://imgur.com/1XPiN7Z" description="monthvc" %}
+{% include image.html url="https://i.imgur.com/D3qFGMo.png" description="imba" %}

 From the above it can be seen that the dataset is somewhat imbalanced, with only 4640 positive samples.

 Next up, I did a GridSearch of the dataset to determine the 'best hyperparameters', then used it to train a logistic regression model.

-{% include image.html url="https://imgur.com/IhM8vym" description="lrcv" %}
+{% include image.html url="https://i.imgur.com/p06sMkF.png" description="gridsearch" %}

 ## Exploring Decision Trees